northswiss/styleguide/how_to_test_your_application.md

 })
 ```

-This is test is better than the previous one for several reasons.
+This test is better than the previous one for several reasons.
 It's not
 testing if a user gets created by a particular method, it's testing the whole
 interaction a real user would have with the application.
 First it enters the
 value in an input field, then clicks on a button and lastly it checks that the